eissa25/eissa25/README.md

 - 👋 Hi, I’m @eissa25
-- 👀 I’m interested in codeing.sience.cooking.and gameing
+- 👀 I’m interested in codeing.sience.cooking.and gaming
 and i am new in github

 <!---